getlantern/lantern-client/README.md

 - Run `VERSION=<version here> make android-release ANDROID_ARCH=all`
   - Or, `DEVELOPMENT_MODE=true make android-release ANDROID_ARCH=all` to enable "Development Mode" which has extra dev features like taking screenshots and dev settings.

-### Building release packages
+### 📦 Building Release Packages and Distributing the App

-Lantern Android release packages are built in CI.
-You can build installers for beta, for production, or for internal testing by varying the tag syntax.
-To build for production, you simply tag the current version on `main` with, for example:
+Lantern-client release and beta packages are built using Continuous Integration (CI).
+You can create installers for beta, production, or internal testing by adjusting the tag syntax.

+#### Production Release for All Platforms 🌍

+To release the production version for all platforms (including Android, iOS, and macOS), use the following command:

 `git tag -a "lantern-7.0.0" -f -m "Tagging production release"`